Fasting Mimicking Diet

 - Making healthier choices and eating less

-How Often Should You Should Take The 5-Day ProLon® Diet?
+How Often Should You Take The 5-Day ProLon® Diet?

 The ProLon clinical trials protocol included three consecutive cycles of ProLon (5-day only per month over three consecutive months).
-It is up to the practitioner to decide the best protocol that he or she would like to use for each patient.
-It is suggested that for patients who are obese or overweight, to use ProLon for one three cycle protocol, and recommend that you check with your doctor to re-assess and determine if they have met their goals or if more cycles would be helpful.
+It is up to the practitioner to decide the best protocol that they would like to use for each patient.
+It is suggested that for patients who are obese or overweight, to use ProLon for one three-cycle protocol, and recommend that you check with your doctor to reassess and determine if they have met their goals or if more cycles would be helpful.
 If a patient is not overweight and eats and exercises well, it is suggested to take the product 1-2 times a year.

 - Due to the low caloric nature of the ProLon® 5-day meal program, Individuals should not take ProLon® in combination with prescription or non-prescription drugs unless approved by your healthcare professional.